Skip to main content

 What research should be performed before signing a solar contract?

-• First, review and understand United’s net metering, buyback policy, and interconnection process (please see page 20C).
+• First, review and understand United’s net metering, buyback policy, and interconnection process (please see below).

 • Second, members should speak with a tax professional or CPA about the potential for a Federal Income Tax Credit (FITC).
 Purchasing solar becomes much more attractive if a member qualifies for the entire 30 percent credit.